-Mr. DeVore has been married for 44 years, has six children and four grandchildren.
+Mr. DeVore has been married for over 49 years, has six children and five grandchildren (and counting).
 Although his passion is working with people, he returned to his beloved San Francisco in 1988, for one reason: to save lives.

 Executive Director and Founder

 Case Manager / Intake Coordinator

 Although there are many worthwhile community-based organizations that are working to improve the quality of life in inner-city communities, many programs have been forced to drastically reduce services or completely shut down due to government cutbacks; however, in spite of these government cutbacks, the MFSH Board of Trustees, volunteers and concerned individuals, have stepped in to fill the void through fundraising activities.
 Please support these efforts by donating today.

 It's easy to donate online!
 Metropolitan Fresh Start House is a 501(C)(3) Non-Profit Corporation